WHAT ARE THE SPECIFIC BENEFITS OF EXERCISE?

 - Anyone on insulin or who has complications from diabetes must take special precautions before embarking on a workout program (see, What Are the Hazards of Exercise?, below).

-EFFECTS ON BONES AND JOINTS
+SPECIFIC BENEFITS OF EXERCISE MISSOURI ON BONES AND JOINTS

 - Reduce pain and stiffness; increases flexibility, muscle strength, endurance.